-Past comprehensive tax reform efforts focused on our current income tax system—lowering the rates, and broadening the base.
+Past comprehensive tax reform efforts, including recent legislation, focused on our current income tax system—lowering the rates, and broadening the base.
 However, this “1986-style” reform makes it difficult to obtain rate reductions—and the provisions that pay for those rate reductions can be easy to change or roll back.
+To make our tax system predictable, simple, and globally competitive, we must move beyond taxing income.

 That’s why I’ve developed the Progressive Consumption Tax Act.
 The Progressive Consumption Tax Act creates a Progressive Consumption Tax, or “PCT,” that changes the way the federal government raises revenue.
 Rather than taxing income, the PCT generates reasonable revenue by taxing the purchase of goods and services.
 This revenue is used to exempt most households from any federal individual income tax liability and significantly lowers the corporate income tax rate.
 Low- and middle-income families would be protected from unfair consumption taxation through a PCT rebate, and important benefits would be retained in a much simpler income tax code.

-Every other developed country in the world, including all other Organisation for Economic Cooperation and Development (OECD) countries, have a consumption tax.
-A progressive consumption tax would improve America’s international competitiveness by putting American-based businesses on a level playing field with foreign businesses and by lowering the U.S. corporate tax rate below the OECD average.
+Every other developed country in the world, including all other Organisation for Economic Cooperation and Development (OECD) countries, has a consumption tax.
+A progressive consumption tax would improve America’s international competitiveness by putting American-based businesses on a level playing field with foreign businesses and by boosting economic growth.
 Although consumption taxes are already imposed by many countries around the world, the Act’s reforms would be new to the U.S. tax code.
+As we seek to move from the Trump tax bill to a fairer system that raises enough revenue without slowing economic growth, I will continue to advocate for the Progressive Consumption Tax.